batect/batect/docs/content/tools/Java.md

   default to the root user and use this as the root user's home directory.

 !!! warning
     With this configuration, you will not be able to run more than one task at a time.
-This is due to [a well-known issue with Gradle](https://github.com/gradle/gradle/issues/851).
+This is due to [a known issue with Gradle](https://github.com/gradle/gradle/issues/851).

 ### Disabling the Gradle daemon